elixir-lang/elixir/docs/3_modules.md

     defmodule MyServer do
       @my_data 13
-      IO.puts @my_data #=> 13
+      IO.inspect @my_data #=> 13
     end

 After the module is compiled, the stored custom data can be accessed via `__info__(:data)` and it will return an `Orddict`:

     MyServer.__info__(:data) #=> [my_data: 13]

 > Note: Erlang developers may be wondering why Elixir provides its own data abstraction instead of using Erlang attributes.
-Erlang attributes are basically a list which also support duplicated values.
-For Elixir, since the same attributes may be read and updated several times during compilation, it makes more sense to have a dictionary structure instead of a list.
-Erlang developers can still add Erlang attributes though, via the `Module.add_attribute(module, attribute, value)` API.
+Erlang attributes are basically a list which also allow duplicated entries.
+For Elixir, since the same data may be read and updated several times during compilation, it makes more sense to have a dictionary structure instead of a list.
+Erlang developers wishing to have the attributes functionality have two options:
+>
+> 1) Manually add Erlang attributes via the `Module.add_attribute(module, attribute, value)` API;
+>
+> 2) Register a name as an attribute via the `Module.register_attribute(module, attr)` API; For instance, `@behavior` seen above is registered as Erlang attribute, allowing it to be written to more than once;

 ## 3.6 Module nesting